nyu-pl-fa18/class07/README.md

 ### Primitive Types

-The primitive types of OCaml are
+The most important primitive types of OCaml are

 Type | Examples | Description
 ---|---|---